polterguy/polterguy.github.io/tutorials/database-crud/index.md

-# Generating a Hyperlambda Database CRUD backend
+# Generating a Hyperlambda CRUD app

 This is going to be a _"different"_ tutorial, since instead of creating code ourselves, we will use Magic to generate our code, and analyse what Magic did afterwards.
 If you prefer to